deterministicpolynomial/deterministicpolynomial.github.io/_posts/2025-04-07-what-is-discrete-math.md

 ## Real-World Example: Modeling a Network

 To see why discrete math matters, let’s use a simple example: modeling a network.
 Suppose you’re working on designing a routing algorithm for a computer network.
 The network can be thought of as a **graph**, where each computer is a **vertex** and the connections between them are **edges**.
-Discrete mathematics allows us to write this down as a graph $G = (V, E)$, where $V$ is the set of computers, and $E$ is the set of connections between the computers.
+Discrete mathematics allows us to write this down as a graph $$G = (V, E)$$, where $$V$$ is the set of computers, and $$E$$ is the set of connections between the computers.
 Once the network is modeled in this manner, an algorithm can be developed to identify the most efficient path for data transmission between two vertices.
 For instance the famous [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).

 ## Conclusion